Brozek-K/dynamic_mod_menu/Readme.txt

 [i]We already have a mod menu?[/i]
 Yes, but it's not "dynamic".

-[i]Is it trully a "dynamic" mod menu?[/i]
+[i]Is it truly a "dynamic" mod menu?[/i]
-Nothing in this game can be trully "dynamic" but this mod menu gives an appeareance of being "dynamic".
+Nothing in this game can be truly "dynamic" but this mod menu gives an appearance of being "dynamic".

 [i]What the hell do you mean "dynamic"?[/i]
 This mod menu exposes 100 "slots" for other mods to "inject" as a button into this mod.